reactjs/react.dev/content/warnings/refs-must-have-owner.md

 This usually means one of three things:

 - You are trying to add a `ref` to a function component.
-- You are trying to add a `ref` to an element that is being created outside of a component's render() function.
+- You are trying to add a `ref` to an element that is being created outside of a component.
 - You have multiple (conflicting) copies of React loaded (eg. due to a misconfigured npm dependency)

 ## Refs on Function Components {#refs-on-function-components}